PMET-public/module-data-install/README.md

 *File Name* - gift_cards.csv

 When Gift Cards are imported along with other products, the row will be skipped with an error.
-Gift cards need to be imported separatly.
+Gift cards need to be imported separately.

 The file  should be generated with the same method as `products.csv`, but should only include the Gift Card products.
 You do not need to remove gift cards from the original products file